-Mr. Parker, Mr. Olgreen, or Mr. Preator may terminate his respective agreement at any time within 12 months after a "change of control"of the Company occurs.
-Change of control is defined as: (a) a transfer of substantially all of the assets of the Company to any person, group, or entity other than a person, group, or entity that is controlled by the executive; (b) the Company is merged with or into another corporation and the shareholders of the Company or other surviving corporation after the merger; (c) an unapproved change in the majority of the Company's Board of Directors; or (d) a person, entity, or group (other than (i) the Company or (ii) an employee benefit plan sponsored by the Company) acquires 50% or more of the voting stock of the Company.
-If the Company terminates Mr. Parker's employment without cause, or if Mr. Parker terminates his employment upon a "change of control," he will be entitled to a lump sum payment equal to four times (i) his highest annual salary over the last three years plus (ii) the highest bonus and other cash compension received by Mr. Parker during the last three years.
-If the Company terminates Mr. Olgreen's or Mr. Preator's employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment without cause, or if Mr. Olgre to the number of years by which the respective executive's compensation is multiplied pursuant to any severance payments made to such executive.
+Mr. Parker, Mr. Olgreen, or Mr. Preator may terminate his respective agreement at any time within 12 months after a "change of control" of the Company occurs.
+Change of control is defined as: (a) a transfer of substantially all of the assets of the Company to any person, group, or entity other than a person, group, or entity that is controlled by the executive; (b) the Company is merged with or into another corporation and the shareholders of the Company prior to such merger own less than 50% of the voting stock of the Company or other surviving corporation after the merger; (c) an unapproved change in the majority of the Company's Board of Directors; or (d) a person, entity, or group (other than (i) the Company or (ii) an employee benefit plan sponsored by the Company) acquires 50% or more of the voting stock of the Company.
+If the Company terminates Mr. Parker's employment without cause, or if Mr. Parker terminates his employment upon a "change of control," he will be entitled to a lump sum payment equal to four times (i) his highest annual salary over the last three years plus (ii) the highest bonus and other cash compensation received by Mr. Parker during the last three years.
+If the Company terminates Mr. Olgreen's or Mr. Preator's employment without cause, or if Mr. Olgreen, or Mr. Preator terminates his employment upon a "change of control", he will be entitled to a lump sum payment equal to two and one-half times the base amount of his annual compensation, as calculated according to Section 280G of the Internal Revenue Code.
+In addition, Mr. Parker, Mr. Olgreen, and Mr. Preator would be entitled to an additional "tax gross-up payment" as a result of any excise tax that such person is required to pay as a result of such payment being deemed to be an "excess parachute payment" under the Internal Revenue Code.
+Each agreement includes a noncompetition covenant that would apply for a number of years equal to the number of years by which the respective executive's compensation is multiplied pursuant to any severance payments made to such executive.